tony-kuo/eagle/README.md

 ## EAGLE-RC

 For read classification.
 Use EAGLE to calculate likelihoods for each read and for each hypothesis (--verbose) as well as phased variants (--mvh) as output.
 Then the program readclassify can take these inputs and classify the reads and optionally read in a bam file and split the reads into bam files for each class.
 We also lower probability omega to be more tolerant to sequence differences outside the tested hypotheses.
+Other options (such as --dp for long reads) may or may not be applicable depending on the use case.

 Usage:

-`eagle -t 2 -v variants.vcf -a alignment.bam -r reference.fasta --omega=1e-40 --mvh --pao --isc --verbose 1> output.tab 2>readinfo.txt`
+`eagle -t 2 -v variants.vcf -a alignment.bam -r reference.fasta --omega=1e-40 --mvh --verbose 1> output.tab 2>readinfo.txt`

 `readclassify -a alignment.bam -o out_prefix output.tab readinfo.txt > classified_reads.list`